 The Butchery Apprenticeships are designed to equip apprentice butchers with the professional butchery training and skills needed to do their jobs effectively.
 The long term aim is to restore the mastery of the butchery craft and assure the future of the profession for generations to come.

-The apprenticeships contain sector-specific pathways, making them suitable for butchers working in all parts of the meat industry, including:
+There are many different kinds of butcher.
+That’s why the butchery apprenticeships contain sector-specific pathways, making them suitable for butchers working in all parts of the meat industry, including:

 The Advanced Butcher Apprenticeship enables both career progression for butchers and also importantly succession planning for employers.
 As well as advanced knife skills and a deep understanding of their sector, be it independent retail, supermarket or meat processor, the advanced butcher needs additional business and people management skills.
 Developed with input from a wide range of meat businesses, the Advanced Butchery Apprenticeship teaches the particular skills needed by employers in each distinct sector.
 These could include for example: